 Moz also reports, “80% of readers never make it past the headline.”

 We naturally search the internet with impulsiveness and impatience.
 When it comes to search engines, we’re anxious to get from A to B as fast as possible.
 We reserve our consciousness and focus for our destination and not the journey.
 So it would make sense that we ought to create headlines that cater to our naturally click-happy audience.

 Because headlines are implicitly the first thing your viewer pays attention to, your headline should be attention-grabbing but should also encompass the overall message in a short sentence.
 Headlines can be thought-provoking, strictly informative, humorous, etc., but effective headlines have one thing in common: they all leave their reader wanting more.

 If your headline and visuals have been effective enough to keep viewers reading, well-written copy will be the next aspect of your ad that will compel viewers to take action.
 If Moz’s report about 80% of users never making it past the headline is true, that means, if we read between the lines, 20% of users do make it past the headline.

 So what now?
-Ad copy should be creative, concise and easy to read but also compelling and relevant.
+Ad copy should be creative, concise and easy to read but also have compelling and relevant content.
 Avoid using jargon or excessive information that doesn’t contribute directly to the overall message of the advertisement.

 Calls the Viewer to Action